 Control Panel.
 This panel gives you important data about how the test run succeeded and how the selected device performed with respect to other devices in this run.

 Tests and Steps.
 If your test contains test steps or test functions, these are presented in order of execution.
 View shows the order in which tests were executed and whether the functions executed successfully or no.

 Issues.
 After the test execution we run some statistics against the devices in the test run.
 This allows us to highlight some execution issues in this tab that we believe are interesting to you.

 Output Files.
 All generated and captured files from the test execution.
 You can control which files get saved and picked to be presented here by configuring your run-tests.sh.
 Screenshots and video files are visible in next widget, while log files are also viewable here below with search and highlight support.
 To download any created files, click on the arrow pointing down at the end of the line.

 The Screenshots and test video recording view shows all captured screenshots during the selected test.
 Screenshots are presented in the order of capturing.

 Screenshots can be downloaded by clicking “Download screenshots” icon on the top right-corner of the widget.
 Video file is also downloadable by clicking the video’s download icon.

 The Performance widget provides details of the test run for CPU and memory usage.
 User can click any given step/time to get more specific information about resource consumption.

 The log view provides line-by-line information about the test run.
 It allows showing the different types of log data available from the test run.
-These include logcat, Appium and Calabash logs.
+These include logcat, Appium logs.
 The logs can be searched by browser search or the widget’s own search box.
 For easier debugging the view can be enlarged to full screen.